radhamadhabdalai/MiLan/Chapter-8/README.md

 Reference- An easy tutorial about Sentiment Analysis with Deep Learning and Keras _ by Sergio Virahonda _ Towards Data Science

-5. Om sree Bagalaamukhaiy Banka Vvaasulebhya Namoh Flood prediction - for Mahaanadi river
+5. Om Sree Sree Hanumate Namoh
+Flood prediction - for Mahaanadi river
 1. create data for Mahanadi region